eXascaleInfolab/seer/systems/README.md

-## Systems code used for the Live-Query evaluation.
+## Systems code used for the System-Deployment evaluation.

 The code for systems the originates from <a href = "https://github.com/eXascaleInfolab/TSM-Bench"> TSM-BENCH </a>.
 With some modifications: